JoeWroe/tech-test-5/README.md

 **Step One**

-Using the messages taken from the Messages and Domain Objects table, define the most basic functionality.
+Using the messages taken from the 'Messages and Domain Objects' table, define the most basic functionality.

 ![alt text](./images/readme/fig_1.1.png "'Land a rover' message implemented.")